thephpleague/csv/README.md

 ### Manual extracting and filtering

 If you want to output differently you data you can use the `query` method.
-It works like the `fetch*` method but returns an [Iterator][] that you may manipulate as you wish.
+It works like the `fetchAll` method but returns an [Iterator][] that you may manipulate as you wish.

 [Iterator]: http://php.net/manual/en/class.iterator.php